jacob-8/omarchy/README.md

 2. Setup config

+3. Add pinyin by right clicking menu item and restarting fcitx, then adding pinyin.

 ------

 Turn a fresh Arch installation into a fully-configured, beautiful, and modern web development system based on Hyprland by running a single command.
 Read more at [omarchy.org](https://omarchy.org).